bibekbhusal/VideoMaker/README.md

 source .venv/bin/activate
 pip install -U pip
 pip install -r requirements.txt
+# editable install for the CLI entry point
+pip install -e .
 ```

 Install FFmpeg (with libass) if you have not already: